 The following is a list of Nova Scotia-based projects funded under the Net Zero Emerging Concepts and Technologies Research Program, a unique R&D program for Atlantic Canada led by Net Zero Atlantic and supported by the Nova Scotia Department of Environment and Climate Change.

-Each project is listed under a priority research theme identified by the program team at Net Zero Atlantic in alphabetical order by the lead researcher's last name.
+Each project is listed in alphabetical order under a priority research theme identified and by the lead researcher's last name.

 Agricultural Emissions